Pirkanmaa Grants

 Planning Grant

-A grant intended for the planning and development of a spearhead or a large-scale project for the 2024 application round.
+A grant intended for the planning and development of a spearhead or a large-scale project for the 2024 application round totaling EUR 2 500.
 The purpose of the planning grant is to facilitate the follow-up planning and development of large-scale and extraordinarily demanding projects.
-A maximum of six planning grants will be awarded, each totaling EUR 2 500.
 The Cultural Foundation does not in any part undertake to continue funding projects that receive these planning grants.
-Applications having received planning grants will be assessed in an unbiased fashion along with other 2024 applications.
+Applications having received planning grants will be assessed in an unbiased fashion along with other 2025 applications.

 Spearhead Projects